transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 If your peer is running a Fabric v1.4.x image, you cannot use this tutorial to manage your smart contract.
 Instead, see the [Deploy a smart contract using Fabric v1.4](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v14) tutorial for instructions on how to deploy the smart contract on the channel or upgrade the peer to use a Fabric v2.x image.

+### Update MSPs in consortium to add organization-level endorsement policy
+{: #ibp-console-smart-contracts-v2-update-consortium}

+To use the 2.x smart contract lifecycle, an organization must have an endorsement policy defined.
+If any organization in the consortium (the list of organizations maintained by the ordering service that are allowed to create channels) do not have an endorsement policy defined, a warning message will appear on the **Details** page of the ordering service with a list of organization MSPs that must be updated.

+The best practice to add this endorsement policy to the MSP is to delete the MSP from the system channel and then re-add the MSP.
+The console detects the fact that the MSP does not contain the endorsment policy and automatically adds it.
+Note that this action can only be completed by an ordering service administrator.
+You do not need to delete and re-add the MSPs in the configuration of any application channels that have already been created.
+For these MSPs, the endorsement policy is added as part of the process of deploying the smart contract.

 ### Create channel and join peers
 {: #ibp-console-smart-contracts-v2-before-peer}